 Creating items from nothing has been a dream for thousands of years.
 Over the last ten years, 3D printing has rocketed in popularity as that dream became a reality.

-Before 2020, 3D printing was expected to see a 5% increase in industry revenue per year: but COVID-19 and medical shortages helped enthusiasts and businesses make money with a 3D printer.
+Before 2020, 3D printing was expected to see a 5% increase in industry revenue per year, but recent supply chain issues helped enthusiasts and businesses make money with a 3D printer beyond expectations.

 Fortunately, although 3D printing is wildly popular, that bubble is far from bursting.
 If you’re curious about how to make money 3D printing, here are some tips to keep in mind.